arindam-codes/learning-vpython-for-computational-physics/simulating bouncing problem in 3d/readme.md

 # Learning Physics by Simulation

-## Problem Reflection — Bouncing Particle (Matter & Interactions •••P79)
+## Problem Reflection — Bouncing Particle (Matter & Interactions Chapter 1 •••P79)

 This problem took me significant time, not because it was computationally difficult, but because I deliberately chose to solve it **from scratch using first principles**, without copying a ready-made approach.